radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

-We need to specify that the raw data files are in the `raws` directory, that our data used the `gbs` library prep protocol, and that the overhang left by our restriction enzyme is `TGCAT` (reflecting the use of EcoT22I by Prates et al).
+We need to specify that the raw data files are in the `raws` directory, that our data used the `gbs` library prep protocol, and that the overhang left by our restriction enzyme is `TGCAT` (reflecting the use of EcoT22I by Prates *et al.* 2016).
 Change the following values in the params file to match these:
 ```
 ./raws/*.gz                    ## [4] [sorted_fastq_path]: Location of demultiplexed/sorted fastq files
 gbs                            ## [7] [datatype]: Datatype (see docs): rad, gbs, ddrad, etc.